metadata toggle

 Cattle:

-It was very common to see in laboratory trials a palpable reaction of maximum diameter of 9 to 10 cm at the injection site, which may last for 17 days.
-The reaction gradually reduces and disappears without need for treatment.
+* Palpable, of 9 to 10 cm diameter maximum, which may last for 17 days, reduces gradually and disappears without need for treatment

 Goats:

-It was very common to see in laboratory trials a palpable reaction of 3 to 4 cm diameter at the injection site which may last for 6 days.
-The reaction reduces and disappears without need for treatment.
+* Palpable, of 3 to 4 cm diameter maximum, which may last for 6 days, reduces and disappears without need for treatment.

 Use during pregnancy, lactation or lay